-I recently told my mum she needed to sell all her premium bonds.
+In 2015 when interest rates were a little higher, I suggested my mother sell all her Premium Bonds.
 She pinched me on my arm, told me I was a terrible son and to never speak of such things again.

-I then explained to her what a terrible investment Premium Bonds are.
-She was still quite distraught after I showed her the odds of winning, but agreed to sell provided she could keep £100’s worth.
+I then explained to her what a poor investment Premium Bonds are because returns are so low.
+She was still quite upset after I showed her the odds of winning, but agreed to sell provided she could keep £100’s worth.
 Mum likes opening the daily post to see if she has won.
-It’s her way of having a flutter.
+It’s her way of having a bit of a gamble.

 Mum is a tough negotiator so I reluctantly caved to the £100 hold out.

-Yes Premium Bonds are tax free but the tax benefits aren’t what they used to be.
-Since the introduction of the Personal Savings Allowance, 95% of people won’t pay any tax on savings.
-Savers can now earn up to £1,000 interest tax free in the 20% bracket, and £500 in the 45% bracket.
+Yes, Premium Bonds are tax-free but the tax benefits aren’t what they used to be.
+Since the introduction of the UK’s Personal Savings Allowance, 95% of people won’t pay any tax on savings.
+Savers can now earn up to £1,000 interest tax-free in the 20% bracket, and £500 in the 45% bracket.
 This negates the Premium Bond tax advantage for most people.

 Overall Risk: C-D

-My family is in the jewellery business so I should be a big fan of gold.
+My family used to be in the jewellery business so I should be a big fan of gold.
 In times of turbulent economies, gold salesmen come crawling out of the darkness in droves touting gold as a good investment because of its safety.

-The fact is gold has never been a good long term investment and remains as volatile as the stock market.
+The fact is gold is highly timing dependent and has never been a good long term investment and remains as volatile as the stock market.
 Take a look at how gold prices have fluctuated over the last 100 years: